Evaluation of probabilistic photometric redshift estimation approaches for The Rubin Observatory Legacy Survey of Space and Time (LSST): Introduction

 Though the standard has long been for each galaxy in a photometric catalogue to have a \pz\ point estimate and Gaussian error bar, even early applications of \pz s in precision cosmology indicate the inadequacy of point estimates \citep{mandelbaum:2008} to encapsulate the degeneracies resulting from the nontrivial mapping between broad band fluxes and redshift.
 Far from a hypothetical situation, such degeneracies are real consequences of the same deep imaging that enables larger galaxy catalogue sizes.
 The lower luminosity and higher redshift populations captured by deeper imaging introduce major physical systematics to \pz s, among them the Lyman break/Balmer break degeneracy, that did not affect shallower large area surveys like the Sloan Digital Sky Survey \citep[\textsc{SDSS},][]{York:00} and Two Micron All Sky Survey \citep[\textsc{2MASS},][]{Skrutskie:06}.

 To fully characterize such physical degeneracies, subsequent photometric galaxy catalogue data releases, \citep[e.~g.~][]{Sheldon:2012, Erben:2013, de_Jong:17}, provide a more informative \pz\ data product, the \pz\ probability density function (PDF), that describes the redshift probability, commonly denoted as $p(z)$, as a function of a galaxy's redshift, conditioned on the observed photometry.
 Early template-based methods such as \citet{Fernandezsoto:99} approximated the likelihood of photometry conditioned on redshift with the relative \chisq\ values of template spectra.
 Not long after, Bayesian adaptations of template-based approaches such as \citet{Benitez:00} combined the estimated likelihoods with a prior to yield a posterior PDF of redshift conditioned on photometry.
-While the first data-driven \pz\ algorithms yielded a point estimate, \citet{Firth:03} estimated a \pzpdf\ using a neural net with realizations scattered within the photometric errors.
+While the first data-driven \pz\ algorithms yielded a point estimate, \citet{Firth:03} estimated a \pzpdf\ using a neural net with realizations scattered within the photometric errors. \boldblue{Several years later \citet{Wolf:09} used a data driven $\chi^{2}$ approach to estimate redshift PDFs, and specifically noted an intrinsic floor in redshift uncertainties even under ideal conditions can arise due to the intrinsic spread of redshifts within the training set even in well localized regions of parameter space.}

 There are numerous techniques for deriving \pzpdf s, yet no one method has been established as clearly superior.
 Consistent experimental conditions enable the quantification if not isolation of their differences, which can be interpreted as a sort of \textit{implicit prior} imparted by the method itself.
 Comprehensive comparisons of \pz\ methods have been made before; the \Pz\ Accuracy And Testing \citep[\textsc{PHAT},][]{Hildebrandt:10} effort focused on \pz\ point estimates derived from many photometric bands. \citet{Rau:2015} introduced a new method for improving \pzpdf s using an ordinal classification algorithm. \textsc{DES} compared several codes for \pz\ point estimates and a subset with \pzpdf\ information \citep{Sanchez:14} and examined summary statistics of \pzpdf s for tomographically binned galaxy subsamples \citep{Bonnett:16}.